Platzhalten/Wolvlist/images/information.md

 # Image files

-all Image file can be jpg or png
+all Image file must be jpg or png

 ## generic folder